NightfallRollup/nightfall-sdk/README.md

 Start by making a deposit transaction, then wait until the transaction is included in an L2 block to have balance.

 After depositing funds, you can perform transfers and withdrawals.
-Nightfall is an optimistic rollup, so after withdrawals are included in an L2 block you must wait for some "challenge period" to expire, after which it is possible to "finalise the withdrawal" and move the funds back to L1.
+Nightfall is an optimistic rollup, so after withdrawals are included in an L2 block you must wait for some "challenge period" to expire, then it is possible to "finalise the withdrawal" and move the funds back to L1.
 The challenge period is often 1 week, but can be configured per deployment.

 Having said this, note that Nightfall supports a number of native transactions for tokenisation, ie managing assets exclusively on L2.